Adnuntius/android_sdk/README.md

 ## The Wiki

-All the information about integrating and using the SDK is on the [Wiki](https://github.com/Adnuntius/ios_sdk/wiki)
+All the information about integrating and using the SDK is on the [Wiki](https://github.com/Adnuntius/android_sdk/wiki)

 ## Examples

-Some examples of using the SDK are available from https://github.com/Adnuntius/ios_sdk_examples
+Some examples of using the SDK are available [here](https://github.com/Adnuntius/android_sdk_examples)

 ## Bugs, Issues and Support